HaodongBAI/Sentiment-Analysis/README.md

 OAS.py contains an analyzer for polarity of one sentence prprocess.rb is a preprocess program used in ruby, executed via os

+Folder /cpp contains a cpp-version of analyzer which is transfered from python code manually.